 The herb's anti-inflammatory characteristics are used to treat everything from asthma, arthritis, and eczema.
 It has also been used as a herbal treatment in Japan for generations.

 Shiso leaves are a fantastic, healthful addition to salads, soups, and stews since they are rich in calcium and iron.
-The herb also contains a lot of vitamin A, which may reduce your chance of getting some cancers.
+The herb also contains a lot of vitamin A, which may reduce your chance of getting few types of cancers.

 Shiso oil is another herb-based alternative to fish oil that can give vegans and strict vegetarians access to omega-3 fatty acids.